Secrecy versus Transparency in Sales of Network Goods

-In many of today's business settings, a firm faces the problem of deciding whether to commit to sales volume disclosure when selling network goods that are subject to demand uncertainty.
-If the sales are kept a secret, customers are uncertain about the purchase decisions of others when they make their own decisions.
-When the sales are transparent, customers are willing to pay more for a massive turnout, but may forgo the purchase if the turnout is found to be low.
-We identify two countervailing effects of sales volume disclosure: (i) a pro-transparency Matthew effect: that is, the firm has an intrinsic tendency, driven by positive network externalities, to expose itself to sales volume uncertainty, because the benefit of a realized large sales volume tends to outweigh the loss of a realized small sales volume; and (ii) a pro-secrecy saturation effect: that is, for a sufficiently large expectation of network benefits, customers would make a purchase anyway even without knowing the exact sales volume realization, but may be turned away if observing a small sales volume realization.
-We quantify the tradeoff between these two effects under three pricing strategies: exogenous pricing, endogenous pricing and contingent pricing.
-For the exogenous pricing problem, we show that transparency is dominated (resp., dominating) when the network benefit is relatively strong (resp., weak).
-For the endogenous pricing problem, the tradeoff depends on the distribution of customer valuations and the expected network benefit: if the customer valuation distribution is bounded (resp., has a heavy tail) and the network benefit is sufficiently strong (resp., weak and bounded), maintaining secrecy (resp., transparency) is optimal.
-Under contingent pricing, transparency becomes always optimal.
-Lastly, we incorporate forward-looking customer behavior into our model and find that such strategic customer behavior may be detrimental or favorable to the firm who releases sales information.
+We study a two-period model in which a firm faces the problem of deciding whether to commit to sales volume disclosure under market size uncertainty, when selling a network good to strategic customers who time their purchases.
+If early sales is transparent, the second-period customers will base their purchase decisions on this information.
+If sales is kept a secret, all customers make purchase decisions based on their prior knowledge regarding the market size.
+We identify two countervailing effects of sales disclosure: (i) a pro-transparency Matthew effect: that is, the firm has an intrinsic tendency, driven by positive network externalities, to expose itself to market size uncertainty, because the benefit of a realized large market size tends to outweigh the loss of a realized small market size; and (ii) a pro-secrecy saturation effect: that is, for a sufficiently large expectation of network benefits, customers would make a purchase anyway even without knowing the realized sales, but may be turned away if observing a small sales volume.
+With exogenous prices, we show that transparency is dominating (resp., dominated) when the expected network benefit is relatively weak (resp., strong).
+We also examine three endogenous pricing scenarios.
+First, under state-independent pricing, transparency is dominating if the customer valuation distribution has a heavy tail.
+Second, if a firm can credibly preannounce a contingent pricing policy, transparency is always optimal.
+Finally, under contingent pricing without commitment, we show that transparency is optimal when customers are sufficiently patient.

 Keywords: pricing, network goods, network externality, demand uncertainty, social learning, network effect